Hydrogen sulfide in Inflammation

 Hydrogen sulfide is also produced in the body and acts as a biological mediator.
 We are currently looking at the role of hydrogen sulfide in inflammation.
 We have shown, for the first time, a role of endogenously produced hydrogen sulfide as a mediator of inflammation in acute pancreatitis, septic shock, burns, and arthritis (rheumatoid arthritis and gout).
 Studies are on to investigate the mechanism by which hydrogen sulfide acts as a mediator of inflammation.

-Hydrogen sulfide (H2S) is a toxic gas and an environmental pollutant.
-H2S is responsible for the “rotten egg” odour of spring waters in the Rotorua district.
+Hydrogen sulfide is a toxic gas and an environmental pollutant.
+It is responsible for the “rotten egg” odour of spring waters in the Rotorua district area.

 Substance P is a neuropeptide that acts via neurokinin-1 receptors and plays an important role in many of the inflammatory states.
 We have shown a key role of substance P in inflammation in acute pancreatitis, sepsis, and burn injuries.
 The current research aims to investigate the role of substance P in inflammatory disease, and the mechanism by which it acts in inflammation.

 Apoptosis of Pancreatic Acinar Cells

 Apoptosis, or programmed cell death, is an energy consuming, genetically regulated form of cell death with little or no inflammatory reaction.
 We have shown that administration of crambene (1-cyano-2-hydroxy-3-butene - CHB), a plant nitrile, induces extensive acinar cell apoptosis in the pancreas, and protects against inflammation in acute pancreatitis.
 Research in the laboratory aims to investigate the molecular mechanism of pancreatic acinar cell apoptosis and the mechanism by which this apoptosis protects against acute pancreatitis.